March 25, 2021

 Some known risk factors for kidney cancer include:

-Kidney Dialysis –Those who require the help of long term dialysis due to their kidneys being unable to filter blood are at risk of developing kidney cancer.
+Those who require the help of long-term dialysis due to their kidneys being unable to filter blood are at risk of developing kidney cancer.

-Genetics –When you have a family history of kidney cancer or other kidney related diseases, your odd of developing kidney cancer increase.
+When you have a family history of kidney cancer or other kidney-related diseases, your odds of developing kidney cancer increase.

 Inherited genetic conditions can also increase your risks.
 These conditions include: